CreateUNSW/createunsw.com.au/__people/TszKinWilliamLiu.md

 status: past_executive
 manager:
 ---
 William is a final year (Honours Year) Media Arts student at UNSW Sydney: Art & Design, specialising in 2D Animation and Photography.
-He also studies projection mapping, 3D CGI Modelling, web design and graphic design.<br>s
+He also studies projection mapping, 3D CGI Modelling, web design and graphic design.<br>

 William is passionate about 2D motion graphics and digital photography, while he has experienced in event photography.
 He is keen to create a dynamic, smooth animatic graphics to deliver content and experiences.<br>